 National Professional Qualification for Headship (NPQH)

-Course date: The next programme will begin in October 2018.
+Course date: The next programme will begin in Autumn 2020.

-Course venues: Whitehall Primary School (Bristol), Backwell School (North Somerset), Corsham Primary School (Wiltshire/South Glos)
+Course venues: Charlton Wood Primary Academy (Bristol), Corsham Primary School (Wiltshire)

-Target Audience: The NPQH is aimed at early years, primary and secondary colleagues who are, or are aspiring to become a headteacher with responsibility for leading across the school.
+Target Audience: The NPQH is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become a headteacher with responsibility for leading across the school.

-Facilitator: Outstanding senior leaders from the teaching schools
+Facilitators: Outstanding senior leaders from the teaching school alliances

 National Professional Qualification for Senior Leadership: NPQH

-Starting in October 2018, the NPQH programme takes around 18 months to complete and involves:
+Programme: Starting in the Autumn of 2020, the NPQH programme takes around 18 months to complete and involves:

 - 7 full day face to face core training sessions